willcutchin/short-put-neural-network/README.md

    * License

 ## 📌 Objectives
+* Create a neural network to find a informed data value for short puts on a given underlying
   * Implement a LSTM Neural Network From Scratch
     * Clean and Gather Financial Data for Training
     * Determine Inputs and Outputs for The Neural Network
     * Train the Neural Network With Financial Data
   * Create Visualization of Results
   * Release the Neural Network to Handle Real Time Data

 ## 🗓 Task Table